googleapis/google-cloud-go/CONTRIBUTING.md

 # Create a PubSub topic for integration tests of storage notifications.
 $ gcloud beta pubsub topics create go-storage-notification-test
+# Next, go to the Pub/Sub dashboard in GCP console.
+Authorize the user
+# "service-<numberic project id>@gs-project-accounts.iam.gserviceaccount.com" as a publisher to that topic.

 # Create a Spanner instance for the spanner integration tests.
 $ gcloud beta spanner instances create go-integration-test --config regional-us-central1 --nodes 1 --description 'Instance for go client test'